andrewj35/494P-Project/README.md

   	- multiple clients can connect to server
   	- client can disconnect from a server
   	- server can disconnect from clients
+	- client can send messages to a room (J Similar to a channel)
+	- client can send distinct message to multiple (selected) rooms (Can specify which room to send to)
+	- Programming style - I assume clean, readable with comments for functions/variables